 - Reformation Day (31 October of every year) is the day on which Martin Luther posted 95 theses on a church door, an act that led to the Reformation.
 Don’t imagine him angrily vandalizing the church door by forcefully nailing his theses to it as onlookers gasped.
 Instead, imagine him humming to himself as he casually tacks up his invitation on the church door as passers-by hardly give him a second glance.
 After all, they couldn’t read it because it was in Latin.
 It was customary for a scholar to set up a debate and invite the others by nailing an announcement in Latin on the thick wooden church door.
 This much was routine.
 On this occasion, however, someone took the debate topics down from the church door, translated them from Latin into German, and distributed them among the general public.
 What Luther intended to be a debate among scholars turned first into a public debate and then into the Reformation.

-- Christ the King Sunday (2 December 2017) celebrates Jesus as King of the universe, who rules over all things to our ultimate benefit.
+- Christ the King Sunday (1 December 2018) celebrates Jesus, the King of the universe, who rules over all things to our ultimate benefit.

 The Eastern Church

 - All Saints’ Day, The Sunday after Pentecost, the Christian Memorial Day on which all who died for their testimony of Jesus are remembered.
 Eastern Christians celebrate Trinity Sunday on Pentecost.